microsoft/PowerApps-TestEngine/src/docs/content/discussion/test-authoring.md

 ####  SimulateDataverse

-The `Experimental.SimulateDataverse()` function allows you to simulate interactions with Dataverse.
+The `Preview.SimulateDataverse()` function allows you to simulate interactions with Dataverse.
 This includes querying entities and handling different states, edge cases, and exception cases.
 This is important for demonstrating how the application responds in various scenarios.

 #### Select()

 The Select() function is used to simulate user interactions with the application, such as clicking buttons or selecting controls.
 This is essential for triggering functionality within the app.
 However you can see that some of the controls are still using default control names like Button3 can make tests harder to understand.
 By having tests, you can update these names to more meaningful ones, ensuring the application continues to work and making it more maintainable for new makers.

 #### SimulateConnector
-The `Experimental.SimulateConnector()` function allows you to simulate interactions with connectors.
+The `Preview.SimulateConnector()` function allows you to simulate interactions with connectors.
 This is useful for isolating and making tests more portable, as it enables you to test the application without relying on live data or external systems.

 #### Test Settings